quirky14-dev/HiveSync/[guidance]/Replit Optimal Approach - walk thru.md

 Do **not** combine phases.
 Do **not** skip phases.
 Pause after each phase for confirmation before moving to the next.
+Follow all Build Route constraints defined in the Master Spec.

 ---